Supported .xrk, .xrz

 4. Select the session and click Download

-Step 2 — Locate the XRK file
+Step 2 — Grab the file straight from disk

-• Windows: C:\Users\[YourName]\Documents\Race Studio\Data\[LoggerName]\
+• Windows: C:\AIM_SPORT\RaceStudio3\user\data\[date]\

-• Each session is a .xrk file
+• Each session of the day is a .xrk file

 Step 3 — Import into Brake Point